Tape Extensions vs Weft Extensions: Which Is Better? - BRUSH

 What Are Tape Extensions?

-• Lightweight feel
+• Lightweight and flexible

-• Seamless blend
+• Very natural blend

-• Comfortable everyday wear
+• Comfortable for everyday wear

 What Are Weft Extensions?

-Tape Extensions vs Weft Extensions: The Main Difference
+Tape vs Weft Extensions: Key Differences

 Feature Tape Extensions Weft Extensions

-Feel Very lightweight Fuller and denser
+Feel Lightweight Fuller / denser

-Visibility Very discreet Natural when correctly blended
+Visibility Very discreet Natural when blended

 Which Extensions Look More Natural?

-• Professional color matching
+• Custom color matching

-• Precision cutting
+• Precision haircutting

 Which Method Is Better for Fine Hair?